Popular model sparks backlash for faking her death to bring awareness to cervical cancer

 "Honestly shame on you for this stunt.
 Next time no one will take your real death seriously!" they said.

-Pandey seemed unfazed by the criticism, and in a subsequent Instagram post, Pandey thanked the ad firm Schbang for working with her.
+Pandey seemed unfazed by the criticism, and in a subsequent Instagram post, she thanked the ad firm Schbang for working with her.

 "We believe in this cause and stand by this campaign that we started working on 4 months ago with the right intentions," she wrote.